SaikrishnaReddy1919/Ethereum-Dapp/README.md

-# Ethereum-Dapp
+# Ethereum-Dapps
 This is a part of my learning journey.
-Will update the description as well as readme once everything is done.
+Will update this repo with all the Dapps am going build.
+As of now there is only one Dapp(just a sample project which interacts with Ethereum Blockchain).
+Will update the tech stack, running process etc... in its folder.